 Obviously my taste preferences come into this, but I try to assign scores based on the descriptions in the table below, and to be as consistent as possible.

 Keep in mind that there are many flavors available.
-I had chocolate, as that’s usually my favorite.
+I started with chocolate (vanilla scored the same), as that’s usually my favorite.

-I thought this protein powder taste very good overall, and reminded me almost of a milkshake taste.
+I thought this protein powder tasted very good overall, and reminded me almost of a milkshake taste.